rtCamp/rtMedia/README.md

  * Media display issue if masonry view is disabled and width is set to zero
  * Upload multiple images on mobile devices
  * Improve localization, thanks to [xavivars](https://github.com/xavivars)
+ * Added a check for BuddyPress Group component while using bp_before_member_header action

 ### 4.4.3 [August 3, 2017] ###